cURL overview

 cURL is free software that allows you to transfer between servers.
 The cURL project offers two sub-projects:

 • libcurl — This is a library that supports many different protocols.
 It's very common for the PHP programming language to use this library.
-View the following article for further details:
+See the cURL manual for further details.

 [server]$ curl --version

-This will return the source-coding of a specific page.
+This returns the source-coding of a specific page.

 Save the code of a specific webpage in a new file

-If you just run curl example.com, the code displays in your terminal.
-To save it to a new file name instead, use the -o flag.
+To save source-code to a new file, use the -o flag.
 This uses the lowercase 'o' character.
+Make sure to change example.com-CODE to the new file you're saving to.

 [server]$ curl -o example.com-CODE http://example.com

-Save the code of a specific webpage to a file of the same name
+Save to a file of the same name

 If you do not want to save to a new file name, you can save to a file that's the same as the page you're accessing.
 For example, if you're accessing example.com/index.html, this will create a new file titled index.html with the saved code.
 Use the -O flag with a capital 'O' character.